Lyme disease is an infectious disease transmitted to humans through the bite of infected ticks.

 Lyme disease is a zoonotic infection caused by a spirochete of genus Borrelia, which is transmitted to humans by ticks.
 Zoonotic diseases are transmitted between vertebrate animals and humans.
 Animals serve as the primary reservoir of Borrelia.
 Ticks become infected by feeding on an infected animal.
-Most common initial manifestation is typical skin lesion known as erythema migrans.
+The most common initial manifestation is a typical skin lesion known as erythema migrans.
 Later manifestations may include arthritis, or central nervous system or cardiac involvement.

 History and exam

 - presence of risk factors

 - facial palsy

 - arthritis or arthralgia